SilkRose/Pony/src/stories/darling-and-date/04-darling-and-date.md

 "Is anything looking good to you?
 I'm not seeing anything jump out at me," Rarity said, flipping her menu over.

-"I was thinking the tomato soup with grilled cheese sandwich looked good," Pinkie answered.
+"I was thinking the tomato soup with grilled cheese sandwich looked good."

 *That's Pinkie Pie for you, goes to a fancy restaurant and orders a grilled cheese sandwich.*